deainya/rfbGO/Readme.md

-# rfbGO app
+# RFB-GO app

 ## General info
-App is built using MEAN stack:
+App is built using MEAN stack
 * MongoDB
 * Express
 * Angular
 * Node
-App will run on AWS EC2 environment.

 ## To Do & Done
 * Client side